 to pee, I’d be left alone with him, both of us having panic attacks.
 I’d run out into the courtyard and yell, “Dad’s gotta pee!
 Dad’s gotta pee!”
 A number of times, it would be too late.
 Mike wouldn’t come in time and Dad would piss himself.
 It was so awful.

 Then came the last straw.
 The last time I tried to summon Mike from the courtyard for help, he was too busy to be bothered.
 He was on the phone with his feet up on a table.
 He raised his index finger at me when I began to speak.
 How dare I interrupt his important conversation with Barack Obama.
 He didn’t even try to get up when I frantically waved for him to come quickly.
 Dad could’ve been dying right then for all he knew.

-When I got back to the room, Dad had peed all over himself.
-That time, I saw him crying.
+When I got back to the room, Dad had peed all over himself and I saw him crying.
 It broke my fucking heart.

-The nurse soon arrived and helped to clean him up.
-I was so outraged, I grabbed my keys and stormed through the courtyard toward the parking lot, giving Mike a finger of my own.
+The nurse soon arrived and cleaned him up.
+I was so outraged with Mike that I I grabbed my keys and stormed through the courtyard toward the parking lot, giving Mike a finger of my own.

-As I passed him, I kicked a patio chair for good measure and it made a loud racket.
+As I passed him, I kicked a patio chair for good measure, and it made a loud racket.
 This had absolutely no effect on him, which only escalated my frustration.
-Now my anger, my pain about everything got to be too much.
+Now my pain and anger about everything got to be too much.
 I wasn’t just snapping; the twig, she broke!
 It caused all the proverbial plates I was spinning to crash to the floor.

 I hung up on him.
 Asshole.

 I let out a scream.
 It looked like I’d have to endure the death of my father and the psychotic annoyance of my born-again brother no matter what, because, of course, I wasn’t going home.